KnightNine/ManorDB/README.md

 <hr>
 <h4>Goals:</h4>
 <p>
   There are a minor features that should be added beyond basic functionality but my attention is needed elsewhere.
-Here is what FDB is lacking in that should be improved:
+Here is what FDB is lacking in:
 <p/>
 <ul>
   <li>Column Shifting (movement of columns left and right, may or may not be added soon)</li>